Abhi07122000/NusKha-SearchRecipeAndroidApp/README.md

 ## Prerequisites

-- Android device or emulator running Android API level XX or higher.
+- Android device or emulator running Android API.
 - An active internet connection to fetch recipe data from the Spoonacular API.

 ## Getting Started